Covariance-aware Feature Alignment with Pre-computed Source Statistics for Test-time Adaptation to Multiple Image Corruptions: Experiment

-We used the outputs of the last global-average pooling layer as the feature representations, which have 2,048 dimensions, for both ResNet-26 and ResNet-50.
-We set the number of groups $k=128$.
+We used ResNet-26 and ResNet-50~\cite{resnet} for CIFAR and ImageNet experiments.
+We used the outputs of the last global-average pooling layer as the feature representations. \\ {\bf CAFe}: We set the number of groups $k$ to 128.
 For the feature grouping, we used {\tt sklearn.cluster.SpectralClustering} in Scikit-learn \cite{scikit-learn} with the default hyperparameters.
-We optimized the feature extractor as described in \secref{ssec:feature_alignment} with momentum SGD for only one epoch, which is a standard setting in TTA.
-We set $\text{learning\_rate}=0.001, \text{and {momentum}}=0.8$.
-We found that a larger batch size is better and set it to 256 since the target statistics can be estimated precisely.
-For computational stability, we set $\epsilon=10^{-5}$ in Eq.~\eqref{eq:clip_eigval} (The effect of $\epsilon$ is shown in \asecref{assec:eps_effect}).
+We optimized the feature extractor with momentum SGD for one epoch, a standard setting in TTA.
+We set the learning rate to 0.001 and the momentum to 0.8.
+We found that a larger batch size is better and set it to 256 since the target statistics can be estimated precisely. {\bf Baselines}: We compare CAFe with these previous TTA methods and variants of CAFe.
+We compare CAFe with existing TTA methods: AdaBN~\cite{schneider2020improving}, Tent~\cite{Wang2021}, BACS~\cite{zhou2021bayesian}, T3A~\cite{iwasawa2021test}, and FR~\cite{eastwood2022sourcefree}.
+For ablation, we also compared with variants of CAFe: Infomax~\cite{NIPS1991_a8abb4bb}, CAFe (w/o infomax), and CAFe (dimwise).
+Infomax and CAFe (w/o infomax) minimizes only $\mathcal{L}_\text{IM}$ and $\mathcal{L}_\text{a}$, respectively.
+CAFe (dimwise) ignores the correlation between feature dimensions in computing $\mathcal{L}_\text{a}$.